rehana7/Python-installation/README.md

-# Python installation  (Windows, MacOS)
+# Python installation

 ## Installing Python 3 in Windows

 * Download the [installer](https://www.python.org/).
-Note: Shoul have atleast Python 3.8
+Note: Should have atleast Python 3.8
 * Run the Installer, check the box at the bottom of the setup window : "Add Python 3.x to PATH".

 ## Verify the Python Installation